Top of the page

 Call your doctor if:

-Watchful waiting is appropriate if bedwetting is not affecting how your child is doing with schoolwork or getting along with his or her peers or family.
+Watchful waiting is okay if bedwetting is not affecting how your child is doing with schoolwork or getting along with peers or family.
 Most children develop complete bladder control even without treatment.
 Home treatment may be all that is needed to help the child learn bladder control.

 Any child beyond age 6 or 7 who continues to wet the bed may need to be evaluated by a doctor.
 The evaluation should include a urinalysis.